9-5/Zennit/README.md

 ## Installation

+To run Zennit locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/0kb-club/zennit.git`
+1. Clone the repository: `git clone https://github.com/0KB/zennit.git`
-2. Open the project directory: `cd zennit`
+2. Navigate to the project directory: `cd zennit`
+3. Open `index.html` in your web browser.
+    *   Alternatively, open with VS Code using Live Server or other local web server to avoid CORS issues.

-**You can launch Zennit directly from the HTML file.**
+__Zennit is intended to be run directly from the HTML file.__

 **You can optionally host the project on [GitHub Pages](https://pages.github.com/) as a static website.**